Charlecote's 2018 commemoration of the First World War

-Throughout the year Charlecote is commemorating the First World War, its impact on the Lucy family and its effect on the wider estate.
+Throughout 2018 Charlecote commemorated the First World War, its impact on the Lucy family and its effect on the wider estate.

 The Lucy family have kindly shared their personal collection of documents and photographs with us to enable us to tell this story.